-Working in any stage production – whether it be a theatre, a convention hall, a cruise ship or an arts festival – always requires a high focus to deal with the challenges we come across.
-On top of that, working backstage is physically demanding for all involved.
-Every department has its particular movements that put a strain on our bodies: Some might be rolling flight cases or taping down cables, others carry costumes or heavy props.
-A director might walk several miles during rehearsals, while a light designer might sit in one rigid position for multiple hours at once.
-These stresses and strains are often connected to little or bad food, lack of sleep, and maybe even previous traveling on buses and airplanes.
+Every stage production is physically demanding for the team involved.
+Whether it be a theatre or a convention hall, a cruise ship, or an arts festival, every department has its particular movements that put a strain on their bodies.
+Some of us might be rolling flight cases or taping down cables; others carry costumes or heavy props.
+Some walk around for miles during rehearsals, while others sit in one rigid position.
+This stress is often connected to little or bad food, lack of sleep, and extensive traveling on buses and airplanes.

-By reducing our attention to a particular assignment only, we lose the most essential tools we possess behind the curtain: teamwork and cooperation.
-When we are busy looking after ourselves, the quality of the total production declines.
+By reducing our attention, we lose the most important asset for working behind the curtain: teamwork and cooperation.
+When we are busy looking after ourselves, the quality of the overall production suffers.

-It turns out that being resistant to physical, work-related stress is a fundamental requirement for all jobs in the performing arts – from the technicians to the make-up department, from the prop master to the stage manager, and from the director to the wardrobe assistant.
-Everyone needs to acquire their own way of being in good physical shape.
-It is not about a firm sixpack or doing yoga every morning.
-It means keeping a fresh mind by being resistant to external impacts our work has on our bodies.
+Being resistant to physical, work-related stress, therefore, is a fundamental requirement for all jobs in the performing arts – from technicians to the make-up department, from a prop master to the stage manager, and from the director to the wardrobe assistants.
+Everyone needs to find their personal way of being fit.
+And “in shape” doesn’t necessarily mean having a six-pack or doing yoga every morning.
+It means being resistant to physical stress, having a robust immune system, and keeping a fresh mind through long nights, exhausting load-outs, and walking marathons backstage.

 In my book “Collaborating Backstage” you can find my favorite Tricks to stay fit on the road, reduce jetlag, and keeping your energy levels high during lengthy productions.
 Let me know which techniques work best for you and what you do to stay positive and focused!